Traveling around the world with credit card points

 Earning points without a goal can set you up for failure.
 Loyalty programs can devalue their points at any time without advance notice.
 The last thing you want is to end up with a ton of airline miles that devalue before you get a chance to use them.

 Similarly, some points and miles have expiration dates.
-If you’re saving up a bunch of points without a plan to use them, you may end up losing them before the opportunity presents itself.
+If you’re saving up a bunch of points without a plan to use them, you may end up losing them.
 Think ahead and start collecting points that align with your travel goals.

 Choose the right loyalty program and credit card

-For example, if you live in a Southwest hub and plan to use points for domestic travel, you probably don’t need a United Airlines card.
-You may even want to skip transferable rewards and opt for a co-branded credit card.
-You’ll get travel perks and a chance to earn the coveted Companion Pass.
+For example, if you live in a Delta hub city and plan to use points for domestic travel, you probably don’t need a United Airlines credit card.
+The right co-branded credit card can help you maximize your specific home location and travel plans.

 Headed to Hawaii?
-Turkish Airlines offers some of the cheapest award flights, at 15,000 miles round-trip in economy class.
-That’s about half the cost of what some other programs require for a ticket to Hawaii.
+Turkish Airlines offers some of the cheapest award flights, which I’ve found to be about half the cost of what some other programs require for a ticket to Hawaii.
 Doing a bit of research on the best programs for your trip definitely pays off.

 Diversify your rewards